-In 2014, two different plaintiff groups filed lawsuits in the First Judicial District Court for the State of New Mexico in Santa Fe County, each of which challenged the sufficiency of school funding and the school funding formula, specifically as applied and related to the needs of at-risk students.
-The two lawsuits were consolidated (Martinez, et al. v. the State of New Mexico consolidated with Yazzie, et al. v. the State of New Mexico, No. D-101-CV-2014-00793) and proceeded to a bench trial in the summer of 2017.
+In 2014, two different plaintiff groups filed law suits in the First Judicial District Court for the State of New Mexico in Santa Fe County, each of which challenged the sufficiency of school funding and the school funding formula, specifically as applied and related to the needs of at-risk students.
+The two law suits were consolidated (Martinez, et al. v. the State of New Mexico consolidated with Yazzie, et al. v. the State of New Mexico, No. D-101-CV-2014-00793) and proceeded to a bench trial in the summer of 2017.
+On February 14, 2019, the Court entered a Final Judgment and Order.
+The Court concluded that the State violated the Education Clause, the Equal Protection Clause, and the Due Process Clause of the New Mexico Constitution.
+The Court required the State to take necessary steps to ensure schools have resources, including funding and accountability measures, to give at-risk students an opportunity to obtain a sufficient education.